The Effect of Menopause on Hair Loss

 The hormonal changes during menopause also involve an increase in androgen levels, such as testosterone.
 Androgens can affect hair follicles in a way that promotes hair thinning and miniaturization.
 This androgenetic component contributes to the overall complexity of menopause-related hair loss, highlighting the interplay between hormonal shifts and genetic predispositions.

-Se även The Connection Between Hair Loss and Diabetes
+Se även Hair Loss and the Mediterranean Diet: A Potential Link

 II.
 Types of Hair Loss Associated with Menopause: